raghav361/namaste-react/README.md

   - useState()

-    - Local State Variable - Super Powerful State Variables in React
+    - Local State Variable - Super Powerful State Variables in React.
     - Whenever state variables are updated, React triggers a reconciliation cycle (re-renders the component).
     - Never create the state variables outside of the component.
     - Always call the useState() inside the component.